Complete Description of Matching Polytopes with One Linearized Quadratic Term for Bipartite Graphs: Generalization to capacitated b-matchings

 Our completeness proof is a modification of a completeness proof for the $b$-matching polytope on non-bipartite graphs, as presented in Schrijver's book (see Theorem~31.2 in~\cite{Schrijver03}), which in turn is based on a construction by Tutte~\cite{Tutte54}.

-We will write $\PbmatchOne$ as a projection of $Q := \PmatchOne(\bar{G},\bar{e}_1, \bar{e}_2)$ for a suitable auxiliary graph $\bar{G}$.
-Since the latter is integral by Theorem~\ref{TheoremComplete}, it remains to show that any point satisfying all inequalities can be lifted to a feasible point in $Q$ using a map that respects the projection.
-The details are as follows.
+\begin{proof} The proof is structured as follows.
+We first show validity of the inequalities and describe the construction of an extended formulation based on an auxiliary graph.
+To establish the completeness of our proposed inequality description of $\PbmatchOne$ we will then show that any point that satisfies the proposed inequalities can be lifted to a point in the extended formulation.